zeek/zeek-docs/doc/scripts/base/frameworks/cluster/main.zeek.rst

       id: :zeek:type:`string` :zeek:attr:`&optional`
          A unique identifier assigned to the node by the broker framework.
          This field is only set while a node is connected.

+      metrics_port: :zeek:type:`port` :zeek:attr:`&optional`
+         The port used to expose metrics to Prometheus.
+Setting this in a cluster configuration will override the setting for Telemetry::metrics_port for the node.

       lb_filter: :zeek:type:`string` :zeek:attr:`&optional`
          (present if :doc:`/scripts/policy/misc/load-balancing.zeek` is loaded)